balena-io/balena-cli/doc/cli.markdown

 with the provided docker daemon.

-You must provide either an application or a device-type/architecture pair to use the resin Dockerfile pre-processor
+You must provide either an application or a device-type/architecture pair to use the balena Dockerfile pre-processor
 (e.g. Dockerfile.template -> Dockerfile).

 This command will look into the given source directory (or the current working